As a woman, you may prefer to seek female counseling if you’d feel more comfortable speaking to someone of the same gender.

 A female counselor can help you to establish stronger relationships with other people in family, social, and work settings.

-For example, some women face relationship challenges due to minor personality issues, such as excessive aggressiveness, clinging nature, or egoistic behaviors.
+For example, some women face relationship challenges due to minor personality issues, such as aggressiveness, or egoistic behavior.
 A counselor can help in letting go of these behaviors through a range of different therapy methods.

 Identify and overcome stress, depression, and anxiety triggers